top of page

 FOR THE DEVELOPMENT OF PUBLIC NUISANCE PROGRAMS

-Although the processes of identification, declaration and acquisition of public nuisances are a power of municipal governments, the CRH also directly supports communities with technical and legal support.
-By providing support to resident associations and nonprofit organizations already working with residents, participatory planning efforts are made to better understand the problem of abandonment, identify opportunities for community development, and advocate for the legal structures and public policy necessary to address the problem.
+Although the processes of identifying, declaring, and acquiring public nuisances fall under the purview of municipal governments, the CRH also provides direct support to communities through technical and legal assistance.
+By working alongside residents' associations and non-profit organizations already serving these communities, participatory planning efforts are undertaken to better understand the problem of neglect, identify community development opportunities, and promote the necessary changes in the legal framework and public policy to address this situation.

 STEPS